cjriches/simulatron/simulatron/docs/instruction-set.md

 ### Operand types
 `Literal address`: A 4-byte literal address.

-`Register ref address`: A 1-byte register reference to one of r0-r7, the contents of which will be interpreted to contain a 4-byte address.
+`Register ref address`: A 1-byte register reference to any 32-bit integer register, the contents of which will be interpreted to contain a 4-byte address.

 `Literal integer`: A 4-byte literal integer.